-This means that school staff members serve as positive role models for wellness, and integrate physical activity into classroom instruction and breaks.
+School staff serve as positive role models for wellness, and integrate physical activity into classroom instruction and breaks.
 It also means that staff members support breaks, extra-curricular clubs, and other physical activity offerings.
-Schools can also provide employee wellness programs to encourage physical activity among school staff.
+Staff wellbeing is an essential element of a healthy and successful school and we would encourage schools to engage in employee wellness programs like the ones below to encourage physical activity among school staff:

 - Cornwall Healthy Workplace

 - Healthy Cornwall Training